-In connection with the implementation of retail choice for our customers in New Hampshire and Massachusetts, we effectively divested the long-term power supply contracts of Unitil Power and FG&E and the owned generation assets of FG&E. Unitil Power divested its long-term power supply contracts to a subsidiary of Mirant and FG&E divested its owned generation assets and long-term power supply contracts to Select.
-Unitil Power's and FG&E's long-term power supply contracts were divested through the sale of the entitlements to the electricity associated with those contracts, and Unitil Power and FG&E remain ultimately responsible for payments for that power, and FG&E remains the title holder of record to a .18% ownership interest in the Wyman Unit No. 4 oil-fired generating facility in Maine, which was sold to Select.
+In connection with the implementation of retail choice for our customers in New Hampshire and Massachusetts, we divested the long-term power supply contracts of Unitil Power and FG&E and the owned generation assets of FG&E. Unitil Power divested its long-term power supply contracts to a subsidiary of Mirant and FG&E divested its owned generation assets and long-term power supply contracts to Select.

+Unitil Power's and FG&E's long-term power supply contracts were divested through the sale of the entitlements to the electricity associated with those contracts, and Unitil Power and FG&E remain ultimately responsible for payments for that power.
 UES and FG&E would seek to recover from their customers any costs not currently provided for in their rates which they may incur if either Mirant or Select were to fail to fulfill their obligations to purchase the entitlements to electricity provided for in those agreements.
 See "Risk Factors-Risks Relating to Our Business."